BranchMetrics/ios-branch-deep-linking-attribution/README.md

     - BNCBadRequestError The request was improperly formatted

 **isReferrable** (BOOL) _optional_
 : This boolean lets you control whether or not the user is eligible to be 'referred'.
 This is applicable for credits and influencer tracking.
-If isReferrable is set to NO | false, and the user clicks a link before entering the app, deep link parameters will appear but that user will _not_ be considered referred.
+If isReferrable is set to NO | false, and the user clicks a link before entering the app, deep link parameters will appear, but that user will _not_ be considered referred.
 If isReferrable is set to YES | true, and the user clicks a link, deep link params will appear and the user _will_ be considered referred.
-Remove this argument to access the default, which only allows the user to be referred on a _fresh install_ but not on opens.
+Remove this argument to access the default, which only allows the user to be referred on a _fresh install_, but not on opens.

 ###### handleDeepLink